gallegojm/Arduino-Ftp-Server/README.md

    - FTP_PASS  his password
    - FTP_BUF_SIZE is the size of the file buffer for read and write operations.
 The value 1024 gives the best speed results.
 But it can be reduced if memory usage is critical.
    - FTP_TIME_OUT and FTP_AUTH_TIME_OUT are expressed in seconds.

+In FatLib.h
+   - #define FAT_USE allow to select a library to manage the file system.

 Streaming & ExtStreaming
 ========================